-Presser foot holder screw
+1 Presser foot holder screw

-• Be sure to securely tighten the screws with the screwdriver, otherwise the needle may touch the presser foot, causing it to bend or break.
-Slide the drop feed lever, located at the rear of the machine on the base, to TT (to the left as seen from the rear of the machine).
+- Be sure to securely tighten the screws with the screwdriver, otherwise the needle may touch the presser foot, causing it to bend or break. - Slide the drop feed lever, located at the rear of the machine on the base, to TA (to the left as seen from the rear of the machine).

-- 1 Feed dog position switch (as seen from the rear of the machine) - The feed dogs are lowered.
+- Feed dog position switch (as seen from the rear of the machine) - The feed dogs are lowered.

-5 Turn on the sewing machine, and then select a stitch.
+Turn on the sewing machine, and then select a stitch.

-- For details, refer to "Selecting stitching" (page 72). - 6 Use both hands to hold the fabric taut, and then move the fabric to follow the pattern.
+Use both hands to hold the fabric taut, and then move the fabric to follow the pattern.
 Reinforcement stitches are sewn at the beginning and end of sewing.

-- 1 Pattern - After sewing is finished, slide the drop feed lever to (to the right as seen from the rear of the machine) to raise the feed dogs.
+After sewing is finished, slide the drop feed lever to A (to the right as seen from the rear of the machine) and turn the handwheel to raise the feed dogs.